Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 • When there is not a lot of time.

 A good clinician can find out a lot about a person, but it generally takes quite a bit of time to glean the same amount of information that a psychological assessment can obtain in a few sessions.
 This can be important for many reasons.
-For example, you may have a child/teen who is not doing well in school, and you want to rectify that as soon as possible, or your child/teen may be acting in ways that are potentially harmful and there is a need to answer some questions quickly to improve the situation.
+For example, you may have a child who is not doing well in school, and you want to rectify that as soon as possible, or your child may be acting in ways that are potentially harmful and there is a need to answer some questions quickly to improve the situation.

 This is the case especially with children who struggle with identifying their feelings or expressing themselves.
 The younger the child, the more difficult these tasks are.
-In addition, some older children/teens (and adults) are not comfortable or skilled at assessing their problems or describing their inner worlds verbally.
+In addition, some older children (and adults) are not comfortable or skilled at assessing their problems or describing their inner worlds verbally.
 Assessment can provide insight into a person’s psychological state and personality structure without the need for that person to be aware of or able to describe their inner world.

 • When there is really no other good way to get the information needed.